Get Started, Part 4: SwarmsEstimated reading time: 20 minutes

 Use this command to list the machines and get their IP addresses.

 Here is example output from this command.

 $ docker-machine ls NAME ACTIVE DRIVER STATE URL SWARM DOCKER ERRORS myvm1 - virtualbox Running tcp://192.168.99.100:2376 v17.06.2-ce myvm2 - virtualbox Running tcp://192.168.99.101:2376 v17.06.2-ce

 Initialize the swarm and add nodes

-The first machine will act as the manager, which executes management commands and authenticates workers to join the swarm, and the second will be a worker.
+The first machine acts as the manager, which executes management commands and authenticates workers to join the swarm, and the second is a worker.

 You can send commands to your VMs using

 docker swarm init and look for output like